-The bush camping on the east and west coast is very basic with no facilities.
+The bush camping on the east and west coast is basic with no facilities.
 There are no toilets or showers.
 A toilet is a hole dug in the ground with a spade or a portable toilet.
 A bush shower or a swim in the lakes, creeks or ocean is perfect for refreshing!
 If a hot shower is necessary, have $2 coins for the coin-operated showers at the fenced camps.

-On the last day, it is a good idea to camp at a campsite close to the ferry landing, especially if leaving early.
-This gives plenty of time if your vehicle gets bogged.
+On the last day, it’s a good idea to camp at a campsite close to the ferry landing, especially if leaving early.
+This gives you plenty of time if your vehicle gets bogged.
 If someone else gets bogged on the inland tracks that can hold up the vehicles behind.
-If driving on the island long enough you will more than likely eventually get bogged, but don’t worry as Fraser Island is the kind of place where everyone helps each other.
+If you drive on the island long enough, you will more likely eventually get bogged.
+Don’t worry, Fraser Island is the kind of place where everyone helps each other.
 Central Station, Lake McKenzie and camps close to Eurong are good options.

 Fires are allowed in fire rings at Dundubara and Waddy Point camping areas, but you must bring your own firewood.

 Fraser Island 4WD Tips

-Lower the tyre pressure to about 20psi before driving on the sand.
+Lower the tyre pressure to about 20 psi before driving on the sand.
 This gives the tyres more traction on the sand.
 We never did this until we had to shovel ourselves out after getting bogged in soft sand!
 A tyre pressure gauge is handy to have and only costs about $10.
-Remember to re-inflate the pressure when arriving back into Hervey Bay.
+Remember to re-inflate the pressure when arriving back at Hervey Bay.

 Check tide times.
 As a precaution drive along the beach two hours either side of low tide.

-Driving before and after this is possible but you will have to drive higher up on the soft sand.
-We drove on the beach at high tide when it was going out, not coming in.
+Driving before and after this is possible but you need to drive higher up on the soft sand.
+Drive on the beach at high tide when it’s going out, not coming in.

 Be careful when driving in remote areas, especially on the west side when the tide is coming in.
 If you get stuck your vehicle may become submerged and washed out to sea.